+Responsibilities of staff

 7.16 Staff should be made aware of their personal responsibilities and those of the firm at the start of their employment.
 These responsibilities should be documented in such a way as to enable staff to refer to them as and when appropriate throughout their employment.
-In addition, selected or relevant employees should be given regular appropriate training in order to be aware of: > the criminal law relating to money laundering and terrorist financing; > the ML Regulations; > the FCA Rules; > industry guidance; > the vulnerabilities of the firm's products and services; and > the firm's policies and procedures in relation to the prevention of money laundering and terrorist financing.
-7.17 Where staff move between jobs, or change responsibilities, their training needs may change.
+In addition, selected or relevant employees should be given regular appropriate training in order to be aware of:

+- ➤ the criminal law relating to money laundering and terrorist financing; - > the ML Regulations; - > the FCA Rules: - industry guidance; - ➤ the risks money laundering and terrorist financing pose to the business: - the vulnerabilities of the firm's products and services; and - ➤ the firm's policies and procedures in relation to the prevention of money laundering and terrorist financing. - 7.17 Where staff move between jobs, or change responsibilities, their training needs may change.
 Ongoing training should be given at appropriate intervals to all relevant employees.

+Legal obligations on staff

+POCA, ss327 - 329, 7.18

+330-332

+Terrorism Act ss18,

+21A

-Legal obligations o on staff POCA, ss327 - 329, 330-332 Terrorism Act ss18, 21A 7.18 There are several sets of offences under POCA and the Terrorism Act which directly affect staff - the various offences of money laundering or terrorist financing, failure to report possible money laundering or terrorist financing, tipping off, and prejudicing an investigation.
-POCA, ss327 - 329 Terrorism Act s18 7.19 The offences of involvement in money laundering or terrorist financing apply to all staff, whether or not the firm is in the regulated sector.
+There are several sets of offences under POCA and the Terrorism Act which directly affect staff - the various offences of money laundering or terrorist financing, failure to report possible money laundering or terrorist financing, tipping off, and prejudicing an investigation.

+POCA, ss327 - 329 Terrorism Act s18 The offences of involvement in money laundering or terrorist financing apply to all staff, whether or not the firm is in the regulated sector.
 This would include staff of general insurance firms and mortgage intermediaries.
 The offences have no particular application to those engaged in specific customer-related activities - that is, they also apply to back office staff.

-POCA ss330-332 Terrorism Act s21A 7.20 The offence under POCA and the Terrorism Act of failing to report applies to staff in the regulated sector, and to all nominated officers, whether in the regulated sector or not.
+POCA ss330-332 7.20 Terrorism Act s21A The offence under POCA and the Terrorism Act of failing to report applies to staff in the regulated sector, and to all nominated officers, whether in the regulated sector or not.
 Although general insurance firms and mortgage intermediaries are not in the regulated sector, if they have opted to appoint a nominated officer, the obligations on nominated officers apply to these appointees.

-POCA s333 7.21 Once a report has been made to the firm's nominated officer, it is an offence to make any further disclosure that is likely to prejudice an investigation.
+POCA s333 7.21

+Once a report has been made to the firm's nominated officer, it is an offence to make any further disclosure that is likely to prejudice an investigation.